IRS Quest for Coinbase Data Sets Dangerous Precedent

 Millions of Americans are at risk of losing their financial privacy because of the agency's flimsy assumption that all Bitcoin users are tax cheats.

-This editorial originally appeared in American Banker.
+This article originally appeared in American Banker.

 It is understood and accepted that, if someone is investigated for tax evasion, a bank or brokerage may be required to turn over private financial records to the government.
 However, Americans would be shocked if the IRS asked a financial institution in good regulatory standing to turn over the names, addresses and shopping histories of millions of customers just because the IRS thought there might be some tax cheats among them.
 But that's exactly what the IRS did in a recent court filing against the bitcoin exchange Coinbase.